JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - Worst Case Sort: Merge Sort: O(n^2)

 ####**summary**
 - It is a comparison based sorting algorithm where a pivot element is chosen, could be the most right element, and then comparing elements left to right and swapping all the elements that are less than the pivot to the swap index.
-When it reaches the pivot, it is placed in the correct index.
+When it reaches the pivot, the pivot placed in the correct index.
 Average time complexity is O of n log n

 ###**Bubble Sort**
 ####Definition: